grain-lang/grain-lang.org/src/guide/data_types.md

 ### Punning

-If we create a binding with the same name as our record's fields, we can use a shorthand to create the fields of our record: this is called "punning".
+If we create a binding with the same name as our record's fields, we can use a shorthand to create the fields of our record: this is called **punning**.

 ```grain
 module Main